Daniel-Lizarazo-Fuentes/DLMIA-project/README.md

 2. Restart all shells and check if present: ```echo $env:nnUNet_raw``` for example

 #### Processing lables
 As the annotations is volume data without labels we need to tell nnUNet what is background and what are the proper points.
-TODO
+This is done though a small descripte file ```dataset.json``` which defines channels and provides information to nnUNet about the dataset.

 ### Eduvpn
 - Linux: [install docs](https://docs.eduvpn.org/client/linux/installation.html)